Why Should You Own The Trade Desk?

 Investing in a young and small technology company like The Trade Desk involves many risks, whether company specific, including growth projection, ability to innovate, competition and client retention, or challenges faced by the industry as a whole.
 As stated in prior statements, the advertising industry is changing rapidly and it has been shifting from traditional to programmatic and digital, and we believe The Trade Desk will be a big beneficiary of such transition.
 As Jeff Green pointed out in the most recent earnings announcement, “the changes in ad tech are making the future brighter not worse”.
 Therefore, we do not worry about risks involved in the programmatic advertising industry (i.e. growth) as much as we do on The Trade Desk itself.

 The biggest metric to focus on is client retention rate, at 95% for 14 consecutive quarters, which is just truly amazing.
 TTD must have been doing something great or else they would not be able to, for 3+ years, preserve 19 out of every 20 client relationships.
 However, the advertising space is so crowded and competition is HUGE, a big risk we see is threats coming from three groups: tech giants looking to get into advertisement technology, large conglomerates looking to replicate TTD’s technology, and its current competitors.
 Given the barrier to entry and TTD’s first mover advantage, it is unlike that there will be any new player to the game.
 If a tech giant such as Google, which is a large advertising inventory supplier to TTD, decides to limit the access to advertising inventory or starts to put more emphasis on advertising technology, TTD could be adversely affected.
 However, the last thing these tech giants are looking for is regulators putting any type of antitrust ruling on them, which has happened multiple times already this year.
 Therefore, we think is less likely that a Google or Facebook would compete directly with TTD.
 Additionally, Google and Facebook (FB) are mostly "closed-garden" systems which mean advertisers are at the publisher's will rather than participating in the ad exchange to customize ad campaigns.
 This naturally provides fewer opportunities for TTD's software to be utilized.
 TTD's management thinks the "closed garden" way will eventually be more open as agencies and advertisers demand transparency, plus the publishers will benefit from a more competitive marketplace.
 Another risk is if large holding companies, such as WPP (NASDAQ:WPPGY), which represented more than 10% of TTD’s gross billings for 2016, decide to centralize contract agreements rather than having separate contracts agreements for individual agencies, then the loss of a single relationship would be tremendously hurtful to TTD.
-However, the work dynamics of these large agencies are independent in nature and it seems unlikely that the holding company would pull out of the master service agreements with TTD for all of the individual agencies.
+However, the work dynamics of these large agencies are independent in nature, and it seems unlikely that the holding company would pull out of the master service agreements with TTD for all of the individual agencies.
 But it is still something to watch out for because, being a big customer, they do have leverage in regards to pricing and deal flow.

 Large holding companies would definitely have the incentive to beef up their advertising technology if they are spending a great deal of money on TTD's platform because it may be somewhat cheaper to bring those operations in-house.
 This seems more the exception than the rule though because, the agency must be big enough to have those resources and they must think they can save money while keeping a similar grade of technology.
 With that said, the investment in technology and talent would certainly be very costly and risky for these holding companies that at the same time are adapting to the new trends in advertisement.
 Finally, we think the biggest competition would still come from TTD’s current competitors.
 If a similar company (Dataxu, AppNexus) suddenly starts a price war or introduces advanced programs or analytics for agencies, TTD’s revenue growth would be weakened and their margin will decline.
 Although TTD has been a shining star in the industry in recent years, that status could turn quickly in this ever-changing industry.